- Route: Rockies

 - Email: email@example.com

 About: ¡Hola!
 My name is Alexandra McConnell, but everyone calls me Ally.
-I am a junior at the University of Texas at Austin, majoring in Neuroscience and "Iberian and Latin American Languages and Cultures", which is a long and complicated name for "Spanish."
+I am a senior at the University of Texas at Austin, majoring in Neuroscience and "Iberian and Latin American Languages and Cultures", which is a long and complicated name for "Spanish."
 My two areas of study may seem completely opposite, but when I graduate I want to combine them to investigate language production differences in people with autism (specific, I know).
 In the meantime, you can find me running around with my goldendoodle, Spencer, lifeguarding at the pool on campus or conducting electrophysiology research in an epilepsy lab in the Center for Learning and Memory at UT.
 If you have ever had a conversation with me for more than 10 minutes, you will have probably heard me mention a summer camp I have worked at since I was 14 years old.
 It is not like any camp though, it is an amazing camp for people with disabilities.
 This camp has sparked my passion for advocating for dignity and respect for the special needs community and helped me discover my future career path in neuroscience research.

 Why I Ride